'Chilling' murder of Constable Matthew Hunt: Killer appeals 'crushing' sentence

 But the Crown has pushed back, saying the "cold, unprovoked" killing caused "the highest level of concern to the public".

-Convicted cop killer Eli Epiha was made to stand throughout the one and a half hour appeal hearing because of to a broken chair in the audio-visual link room at the prison.
+Convicted cop killer Eli Epiha was made to stand throughout the one-and-a-half hour appeal hearing because of a broken chair in the audio-visual link room at the prison.

 In the Court of Appeal in Wellington, his lawyer Marcus Edgar said the sentencing judge erred when deciding not to factor in a certain piece of case law, and gave "insufficient recognition" to Epiha's personal circumstances.